mlr-org/mlr3extralearners/paper/paper.md

 In order to make the integration of new learners into `mlr3extralearners` as easy as possible, we provide templates for generating code for both the learner itself, as well as associated test files.
 These templates can easily be created via an `R` function that takes in the metadata of the learner and generates files that fill out as much as possible and clearly indicate what is needed to be added by the user.
-The package website contains an [extensive tutorioal](https://mlr3extralearners.mlr-org.com/articles/extending.html) on how to do this, as well as a list with [common mistakes](https://mlr3extralearners.mlr-org.com/articles/common_issues.html).
+The package website contains an [extensive tutorioal](https://mlr3extralearners.mlr-org.com/articles/extending.html) on how to do this, as well as a list with [common mistakes](https://mlr3extralearners.mlr-org.com/articles/common_issues.html) encountered by several contributors.

 # Acknowledgements